The name of this organization shall be the University Managers Association of The University of North Carolina at Chapel Hill.

 Section 8: Compensation – Directors shall serve without compensation.

-Section 9: Ex-Officio Directors – The Director(s) of the University Management Development Program shall be ex-officio members of the Board.
-The Associate Vice Chancellor of Human Resources shall be given the opportunity to appoint a liaison from Human Resources to the Board who shall be an ex-officio director.
+Section 9: Ex-Officio Directors – The Director(s) of the UMDP, ULEAD or successor programs shall be ex-officio directors of the Board.
+The Vice Chancellor for Human Resources shall be given the opportunity to appoint a liaison from Human Resources to the Board who shall be an ex-officio director.
 Other ex-officio directors may be appointed to serve at the pleasure of the Board.
-Ex-officio members of the Board shall be non-voting directors.
+Ex-officio directors of the Board shall be non-voting.

 Section 1: Officers – The Officers of the University Managers Association shall be a president, a vice president, a secretary and a treasurer, each of whom shall be a member of the Board of Directors.

 Section 2: Election and Term of Office – Officers shall be selected at the required meeting of the Board of Directors as described in Article V, Section 6 of these Bylaws for a one-year term of office corresponding to the fiscal year.